JohnGeraldMason/web_spiders/README.md

 Web Spiders
 ===========

-Practice/proof of concept code that includes:
+Practice/proof of concept coding projects that include:

 Spyder
 ------
-- A Scrapy web scraper that finds links from a webpage, and then saves the link data to an Oracle backend.
+- A Scrapy web scraper that collects links from a webpage, and then saves the link data to an Oracle backend.
   - Additionally, Spyder saves link data as a local json file (data.json).

 Link Spyder Project
 -------------------
-- Django webserver that reads link data (populated via web scraper) from a local Oracle database.
+- Django webserver that reads link data (populated via the web scraper Spyder) from a local Oracle database and presents the data in a sortable table.

 Link Visualizer